-In the event of graft failure, the protocol will be temporarily halted and reviewed by the NHLBI DSMB.
-Graft failure will be defined as a failure to achieve three consecutive labs of greater than or equal to 500 neutrophils/ $\mu$ L by Day 100.
+In the event of graft failure, following HST-NEET infusion, the protocol will be temporarily halted and reviewed by the NHLBI DSMB.
+Graft failure will be defined as a failure to achieve three consecutive labs of greater than or equal to 500 neutrophils/μL by Day 100.